ThisIsNotJustin/BestBuy-GPU-AutoBuyer/README.md

 # Best Buy Bot for Graphics Cards
 Introduction
-This is a Python script for automating the purchase process of the NVIDIA GeForce RTX 3080 graphics card from Best Buy.
+This is a Python script for automating the purchase process of the NVIDIA GeForce RTX 3080 or any graphics card from Best Buy.
 The script uses the Selenium library to control a web browser and interact with the Best Buy website.

 Dependencies
 The following Python modules are required to run the script: